corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

 ```

-### Scheduling Recurring Reconciliation
+## Schedule Recurring Reconciliation

-As mentioned previously, a recovering node - or a node that may be missing transaction data - will have no way of knowing which
-parties on the network they have previously transacted with.
-As such, reconciliation should be conducted on a regular basis to
-enable the node operator to determine whether or not their vault data is consistent with that of all other parties on the network.
+It is best practice to prevent against loss of data during a disaster by scheduling reconciliation checks across your network.
+This allows every node to ensure they have a backup record of each node they have transacted with.
+While everyone's data remains secure, discrepencies between parties can be safely detected.
+You can use collaborative recovery to schedule reconciliation flows, so you can be sure your vault data is consistent with that of all other parties on the network.

-The flow in the snippet below represents a wrapping flow that schedules reconciliation with every member of a Business Network
-on a recurring basis.
-In doing so, a node operator will be informed in a timely manner of any discrepancies between their vault data
-and that of counterparties.
+The flow in the snippet below represents a wrapping flow that schedules reconciliation with every member of a Business Network on a recurring basis.
+Using this wrapper means you can can safely see when discrepancies occur between your vault data and those of counterparties.

-It is important to note that communicating with all nodes on the network will impose network load.
-Smaller networks may be able to
-schedule reconciliation more frequently, while larger networks may elect to reconcile less frequently or potentially with a random
+Communicating with all nodes on the network imposes network load.
+If you are on a smaller network, you may be able to schedule reconciliation more frequently.
+For larger networks, you can reconcile less frequently or potentially with a random subset of available peers.

-subset of available peers.
-The implementation below reconciles with all parties (likely on a smaller network) once daily.
-Node operators
-must also determine whether or not they wish to recover during operating business hours OR as a routine maintenance activity to be
-performed where there is reduced network traffic.
+The implementation below reconciles with all parties (best for a smaller network) once daily.
+As a node operator, you must also determine whether or not you wish to run reconciliation during operating business hours, or as a routine maintenance activity to be performed when there is reduced network traffic.

+{{< note >}}
-> Note: In general a node's vault is expected to be consistent with the network (such is the major benefit of DLT).
-This process
-> is similar to running database replication technology - an added layer of resiliency and reliability for on-ledger data.
+In general a node's vault is expected to be consistent with the network (such is the major benefit of DLT).
+This process is similar to running database replication technology - an added layer of resiliency and reliability for on-ledger data.
+{{< /note >}}

 ```kotlin
 // Kotlin